skylar-kim/ros/README.md

 8. In order to replay the bag files, re-run ROS Master, and re-open rviz.
 There will be no data being shown in rviz because we will load from a bag file.
 9. In `$ ~/bagfiles` if you do `$ ls` you can see a file with a .bag extension.
 That is the bag file.
 We can look at information about the bag file using `$ rosbag info name_of_bagfile.bag`.
 10. To play the bag file, run `$ rosbag play name_of_bagfile.bag` and go to the rviz screen.
 Change the "Topic" to /scan to replay the info we just recorded.

+### Write a ROS Node as a Subscriber to a Laser Scanner
+1. Start the drivers of the laser scanner
+2. Make sure that /scan topic is available
+3. Write a node that subscribes to the /scan topic
+4. Write a callback function that receives the /scan messages and process them (min, max, average,...)

+Check out scan_subscriber.py in ros_code for an example.

+## Rosserial
+__Rosserial__: protocol for wrapping standard ROS serialized messages and multiplexing multiple topics and services over a character device such as a serial port or network socket.
+Basically a protocol that was designed in order to communicate between ROS and a new hardware.
+__Why Rosserial?__
+- Integration of micro-controllers and embedded systems into ROS
+- Adding new embedded hardware (sensors, controllers, etc)
+- Need for a communication protocol between new hardware and ROS
+- Without rosserial: re-invent the wheel and new hardware drivers (oof)
+__What is Rosserial?__
+- rosserial allows new electronic hardware to directly talk to ROS system
+- No need for customer drivers and communication protocol (very time consuming)
+__Rosserial Client Libraries__:
+- different client libraries were developed to get ROS up and running on various systems
+- __rosserial_client__: generic client-side rosserial implementation.
+Designed for microcontrollers and it can run on any processor that has ANSI C++ compiler and a serial port connection to a computer running ROS (ie. rosserial_arduino).